aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 result files are written atomically because web workers and the video worker may read them concurrently.

-The CPU-heavy fit and full-resolution validation run as a low-priority video queue task rather than inside a web request.
+The CPU-heavy fit and full-resolution validation run on a dedicated serial calibration thread inside the low-priority video-worker process rather than inside a web request.
+The normal video queue remains free to accept timelapse and keogram work while calibration runs.
 Session changes are protected by cross-process locks, and a queued job can be claimed only once.
 Each owner may have two active sessions and the installation may have four.
-Saved-FITS searches, queued jobs, and running jobs can be cancelled at safe checkpoints;
+Saved-FITS searches, queued jobs, population analysis, pairing, and numerical fitting can be cancelled at bounded checkpoints;
 an upload left inactive for 30 minutes, stale queued jobs, and workers with an old heartbeat are failed or cancelled so the browser cannot poll forever or leave the active-session quota occupied indefinitely.